Ron Jans: FC Cincinnati

 On 26 July 2019, The Athletic reported that Jans had been hired as the head coach of American club FC Cincinnati, and would replace interim coach Yoann Damet as soon as he obtained a work visa.
 FC Cincinnati officially announced the hiring on 5 August 2019, ending a months-long coach search that began with their firing of Alan Koch in May 2019.
 This was Jans' second time working with FC Cincinnati general manager Gerard Nijkamp, who had hired Jans in 2013 when he was technical director of PEC Zwolle.
 Jans' contract was set to expire on 31 December 2020, with Nijkamp having previously indicated that their coach hire would be a "short-term solution" to be re-evaluated ahead of the 2021 season.

 On 17 February 2020, Jans resigned from his head coach position at FC Cincinnati amidst an investigation into his alleged use of a racial slur.

 Twente

 Jans was appointed as head coach of Twente on 17 June 2020.
 Upon the expiration of his contract, along with that of technical director Jan Streuer, the pair was released from the club.
 His final game saw the team qualify for the UEFA Europa Conference League second qualifying round with a 2–1 aggregate score against Sparta Rotterdam in the final of the European competition playoffs on 11 June 2023.

 Utrecht

 In September 2023, Jans became the head coach of Utrecht, succeeding Michael Silberbauer.
 During his first full season in charge of the Domstedelingen, Jans guided the team to a fourth-place finish in the 2024–25 Eredivisie, securing a place in the Europa League second qualifying round.

+In January 2026, Jans announced that he would retire following the 2025–26 season.
+His Utrecht side finished sixth in the Eredivisie that season, missing out on European qualification for the 2026–27 season by losing the Eredivisie European competition play-offs final on penalties to Ajax after a 1–1 draw.